-- 1. Amendment to Section 1.1 (Definitions). - (a) Subsection (a) of the definition of "Available Cash" in Section 1.1 of the Partnership Agreement is hereby amended and restated in its entirety as follows: - (a) all cash and cash equivalents of the Partnership on hand at the end of such Quarter (other than cash proceeds received by the Partnership), less - (b) The definition of "Direct Expenses" in Section 1.1 of the Partnership Agreement is hereby amended and restated in its entirety as follows:
+1. Amendment to Section 1.1 (Definitions).

+(a) Subsection (a) of the definition of "Available Cash" in Section 1.1 of the Partnership Agreement is hereby amended and restated in its entirety as follows:

+(a) all cash and cash equivalents of the Partnership on hand at the end of such Quarter (other than cash proceeds received by the Partnership from a public or private offering of securities of the Partnership), less

+(b) The definition of "Direct Expenses" in Section 1.1 of the Partnership Agreement is hereby amended and restated in its entirety as follows:

 "Direct Expenses" means expenses that are properly paid directly from the Partnership (even if paid on behalf of the Partnership by the General Partner or an Affiliate thereof and reimbursed by the Partnership), including, without limitation, professional (e.g. audit, tax, legal, engineering) and regulatory fees and expenses, ad valorem taxes, severance taxes, the fees of independent managers or directors of the General Partner (or its general partner), and premiums for officers' and managers' liability insurance, as well as expenses of the General Partner (including, without limitation, compensation expenses and rent) related to professional (including, without limitation, audit, tax, legal and engineering) and regulatory matters of the Partnership.
 2. Amendment to Section 2.4 (Purpose and Business).
 Section 2.4 is hereby amended and restated in its entirety as follows: